 Code 4 150mm x 3m (6inch) Roofing Lead Roll

 The Code 4 Lead Roll by Associated Lead Mills is considerably more flexible and resistant to wear when compared to the older Code 3 option due to its increased gauge making it a suitable choice for almost every type of pitched roofing including vertical cladding, dormer roofs and cheeks, as well as a variety of flashings (such as hip, ridge, chimney, apron, and cover ones).
-If you’re looking for lead flashing, Code 4 will help waterproof your roof for generations.
+If you’re looking for a roll of lead flashing, Code 4 will help waterproof your roof for generations.

 While the most popular sizes of this particular roll of lead are the Code 4 Lead 240mm x 6m and the Code 4 Lead 300mm x 6m, there are a variety available here at JJ Roofing to suit any project regardless of its scope.